 - Similarly, certain kinds of products are considered to be Post-Scarcity goods.
 An excellent example is computer software, which, once written, can be infinitely duplicated at virtually zero cost (unless copyright gets in the way).

 - Even though the term was first coined in 1992, the term 'post-truth' has only recently (following the election of Donald Trump) catapulted into mainstream usage.
-Referring to constant repeating of Blatant Lies even after said lies have been debunked by appealing to emotion.
+Referring to constant repeating of Blatant Lies, even after said lies have been debunked, by appealing to emotion.
 The terms "Fake News" and "Alternative Facts" stem from this idea.